jaysylvester/citizen/README.md

       key: 'welcome message',
       scope: 'site messages',
       value: 'Welcome to our site.'
     });

+    // Cache a string for the life of the application. app.cache.set({
+      key: 'welcome message',
+      value: 'Welcome to my site.',
+      lifespan: 'application'
+    });

+    // Cache a string for the life of the application, and overwrite the
+    // existing key.
+The overwrite property is required any time you want to
+    // write to an existing key.
+This prevents accidental overwrites. app.cache.set({
+      key: 'welcome message',
+      value: 'Welcome to our site.',
+      lifespan: 'application',
+      overwrite: true
+    });

     // Cache a file buffer using the file path as the key.
 This is a wrapper for